Method Man is a way of life.

 “H-U-F-F, huff, and I puff” alludes to the Big Bad Wolf from the fairy tale, symbolizing his presence and ability to dominate the scene.
 However, considering the recurring references to weed culture in the song, “huff and puff” could also subtly reference exhaling from those White Owl blunts.

-The entire flow of lyrics in the second verse should be read several times.
-It’s as if Method Man is singing to you and to the masses at the same time.
-This message builds on the foundation, and more of Method Man’s personality is revealed.
+These dual interpretations reflect how Method Man’s layered lyrical style, along with his ability to blend cultural references with personal experiences, resonated deeply.
+The entire flow of lyrics in the second verse is as if Method Man is singing directly to you and to the masses at the same time.
+With each word, more of Method Man’s personality at the time is revealed.

 Method Man also pays homage to Shakwon the Panty Raider, one of his earlier names, noting he “Wrote a song about it / like to hear it? / Here it goes / Question, what exactly is a panty raider?”
 It’s a very important question to ask.